-182. The Blue Economy concept identifies the oceans as areas for potential sustainable development of existing and new sectors, including tourism, extractive industries, renewable energy production, fisheries and aquaculture, coastal development and marine transport.
+182. The Blue Economy concept identifies the oceans as areas for potential sustainable development of existing and new sectors, including tourism, extractive industries, renewable energy production, fisheries and aquaculture, coastal development, and marine transport.
 To foster innovation towards more sustainable use of marine and coastal resources there is a need for coastal and island nations to deploy a suite of tools, among them marine spatial planning.
-These tools will foster a holistic understanding of the opportunities and constraints that lies within Exclusive Economic Zones (EEZs) to inform policy formulation, adoption and investment processes towards long-term environmental sustainability.
-Strengthening blue economy opportunities, require regional cooperation and national action.
+These tools will foster a holistic understanding of the opportunities and constraints within Exclusive Economic Zones to inform policy formulation, adoption, and investment processes towards long-term environmental sustainability.
+Strengthening Blue Economy opportunities requires regional cooperation and national action.